OHDSI/Usagi/README.md

 1. Under the [Releases](https://github.com/OHDSI/Usagi/releases) tab, download Usagi*.zip
 2. Unzip the download
 3. Click on Usagi1.5GB.cmd (Windows) or Usagi1.5GB.sh (Linux, Mac) to start Usagi
-4. Usagi will prompt you to specifiy the location of the Voabulary CSV files to create the index (needs to be done only once)
+4. Usagi will prompt you to specifiy the location of the Vocabulary CSV files to create the index (needs to be done only once)

 Getting Involved
 =============